Origin myth: Nature of origin myths

-In some academic circles, the term "myth" properly refers only to origin and cosmogonic myths.
-For example, many folklorists reserve the label "myth" for stories about creation.
-Traditional stories that do not focus on origins fall into the categories of "legend" and "folk tale", which folklorists distinguish from myth.

-According to historian Mircea Eliade, for many traditional cultures, nearly every sacred story qualifies as an origin myth.
-Traditional humans tend to model their behavior after sacred events, seeing their life as an "eternal return" to the mythical age.
-Because of this conception, nearly every sacred story describes events that established a new paradigm for human behavior, and thus nearly every sacred story is a story about a creation.
+Within academic circles, the term myth is often used specifically to refer to origin and cosmogonic myths.
+Folklorists, for example, reserve the term myth for stories that describe creation.
+Stories that do not primarily focus on origins are categorized as legend or folk tale, which are distinct from myths according to folklorists.
+Mircea Eliade, a historian, argues that in many traditional cultures, almost every sacred story can be considered an origin myth.
+Traditional societies often pattern their behavior after sacred events and view their lives as a cyclical return to a mythical age.
+As a result, nearly every sacred story portrays events that establish a new framework for human behavior, making them essentially stories of creation.

 Social function

-An origin myth often functions to justify the current state of affairs.
+The paradigm found in origin myths, where a first being appears and produces offspring, allows for the expression of relations between peoples, and the relations between humans and animals, plants, and spirits.
+Origin myths can be dynamic, and often function to justify the current state of affairs.
 In traditional cultures, the entities and forces described in origin myths are often considered sacred.
-Thus, by attributing the state of the universe to the actions of these entities and forces, origin myths give the current order an aura of sacredness: "Myths reveal that the World, man, and life have a supernatural origin and history, and that this history is significant, precious, and exemplary."
-Many cultures instil the expectation that people take mythical gods and heroes as their role models, imitating their deeds and upholding the customs they established:
+Thus, by attributing the state of the universe to the actions of these entities and forces, origin myths give the current order an aura of sacredness: "[M]yths reveal that the World, man, and life have a supernatural origin and history, and that this history is significant, precious, and exemplary".
+Many cultures instill the expectation that people take mythical gods and heroes as their role models, imitating their deeds and upholding the customs they established:

 When the missionary and ethnologist C. Strehlow asked the Australian Arunta why they performed certain ceremonies, the answer was always: "Because the ancestors so commanded it."
 The Kai of New Guinea refused to change their way of living and working, and they explained: "It was thus that the Nemu (the Mythical Ancestors) did, and we do likewise."
 Asked the reason for a particular detail in a ceremony, a Navaho chanter answered: "Because the Holy People did it that way in the first place."
 We find exactly the same justification in the prayer that accompanies a primitive Tibetan ritual: "As it has been handed down from the beginning of the earth’s creation, so must we sacrifice. … As our ancestors in ancient times did—so do we now."

 Founding myths unite people and tend to include mystical events along the way to make "founders" seem more desirable and heroic.
-Ruling monarchs or aristocracies may allege descent from mythical founders/gods/heroes in order to legitimate their control.
-For example: Julius Caesar and his relatives claimed Aeneas (and through Aeneas, the goddess Venus) as an ancestor.
+Ruling monarchs or aristocracies may allege descent from mythical founders, gods or heroes in order to legitimize their control.
+For example, Julius Caesar and his relatives claimed Aeneas (and through Aeneas, the goddess Venus) as an ancestor.